-- immediately after the delivery of the Bonds, there shall be deposited into the Interest and Sinking Fund all accrued interest received as proceeds from the sale of the Bonds. - (b) on or before January 25, 2014, and semiannually thereafter on or before each July 25th and January 25th, an amount sufficient, together with any other amounts on deposit therein and available for such purpose, to pay the interest and principal, if any, coming due on all Parity Bonds on the next succeeding interest payment date.
+(a) immediately after the delivery of the Bonds, there shall be deposited into the Interest and Sinking Fund any accrued interest received as proceeds from the sale of the Bonds.

+(b) on or before each principal and interest payment date, an amount sufficient, together with any other amounts on deposit therein and available for such purpose, to pay the interest and principal, if any, coming due on all Parity Bonds on the next succeeding interest payment date.